wintechis/solid-app-verify-vaccination-certificates/README.md

 #### Renewal of Information

-Due to the easy user flow, the proof certificate can have a lifetime of only a few hours / days and can easily be regenerated without and effort for the user (Alice).
+Due to the easy user flow, the proof certificate can have a lifetime of only a few hours / days and can easily be regenerated without any effort for the user (Alice).
 This allows for fast revocation of certificates in case of fraud or changing legal conditions.

 #### IMPORTANT ASSUMPTION